-Because it has little association
+Because it has little association with tribal

-with tribal rivalries or apartheid-era oppression, English serves as a politically neutral language for inter-ethnic communication.
+rivalries or apartheid-era oppression, English serves as a politically neutral language for inter-ethnic communication.
 Most street signs are written in both English and the predominant local language, and English is the primary language of business, government, and media.
-Because South Africans who learn English generally study it as a second or third language, levels of proficiency tend to be basic: about 64% of black South Africans are not functionally literate in English.
+Because South Africans who learn English generally study it as a second or third language, levels of proficiency tend to be basic: about 50% of South Africans are not functionally literate in English as additional language.